ruizink/mockbuilder/README.md

 # Mockbuilder

-Mockbuilder allows you to instanciate a virtual machine pre-configured with a working Mock environment.
+Mockbuilder allows you to instantiate a virtual machine pre-configured with a working Mock environment.

 It uses Vagrant and Chef to create and provision a virtual machine.

-In a nutshell, Mock allows you to build RPM packages targetted to a different distribution than the one where your building the RPMs.
+In a nutshell, Mock allows you to build RPM packages targeted to a different distribution than the one where your building the RPMs.
 It does this by jailing rpmbuild environments with chroot.

 If you want to know more details on Vagrant, Chef or Mock, you may want to check these out: